UML-Cyber-Security/ccdc2023/Debug-Docs/Linux/SystemConfigs.md

 ## How we can test it and apply changes.
 We cannot really test it other then checking if the values we have written to the config, or to  files have been applied.

-This would be done by looking at all the tunable or just some of them. (see commands at the start!)
+This would be done by looking at all of the tunable or just some of them. (see commands at the start!)

 ## Ref
 * https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/kernel_administration_guide/working_with_sysctl_and_kernel_tunables